-Steel is also known as the best eco-friendly cookware out there due to its ability to get completely recycled and transform into another source of use pretty easily.
+Stainless Steel cookware is also known as the best eco-friendly cookware out there due to its ability to get completely recycled and transform into another source of use pretty easily.

 Purchasing a good-quality 18/10-grade stainless-steel set might end up costing a fortune as the production cost is pretty high.